Naireet27/Traffic_Light_Controller/README.md

 **Workflow**
 1. Verilog Implementation & Simulation
   Developed the traffic controller FSM and supporting logic in Verilog.
 Created a testbench to simulate various traffic scenarios and emergency conditions.
 Ran the simulation in a Verilog simulator (ModelSim) and generated waveform files (traffic_dump.vcd).
 Used a waveform viewer to verify timing, light states, and emergency handling.

-2.C++ Software Simulation
+2. C++ Software Simulation
   Translated the Verilog FSM logic into a C++ program, preserving all timing and state transition behavior.
 Used Tinkercad’s online C++ environment to simulate the traffic controller as a purely software model.
 Verified that the C++ simulation produces the same logical output as the Verilog model.

 **How to Run**
 1. Verilog Simulation